 After grant approval and through grant completion, you will be required to provide the following:

-a.
-A SF-425, “Federal Financial Report,” and a project performance report will be required on a semiannual basis (due 30 working days after end of the semiannual period).
+(a) An SF-425, “Federal Financial Report,” and a project performance report will be required on a semiannual basis (due 30 calendar days after end of the semiannual period).
 The project performance reports shall include a comparison of actual accomplishments to the objectives established for that period;

-c.
-Reasons for any problems, delays, or adverse conditions, if any, which have affected or will affect attainment of overall project objectives, prevent meeting time schedules or objectives, or preclude the attainment of particular objectives during established time periods.
-This disclosure shall be accompanied by a statement of the action taken or planned to resolve the situation; and
+(c) A statement providing reasons for any problems, delays, or adverse conditions, if any, which have affected or will affect attainment of overall project objectives, prevent meeting time schedules or objectives, or preclude the attainment of particular objectives during established time periods (This disclosure shall be accompanied by a statement of the action taken or planned to resolve the situation.);

-e.
-Provide a final project and financial status report within 90 days after the expiration or termination of the grant in accordance to 2 CFR 200.343.
+(e) A final project and financial status report within 90 days after the expiration or termination of the grant in accordance to 2 CFR 200.344; and

 G. Agency Contacts

-For general questions about this announcement and for program Technical Assistance, please contact the appropriate State Office at http://www.rd.usda.gov/contact-us/state-offices.
-You may also contact the David Chestnut, Branch Chief, Program Management Division, Rural Business-Cooperative Service, USDA at (202) 692-5233 or email David.email@example.com.
+For general questions about this announcement and for program technical assistance, please contact the appropriate State Office at https://www.rd.usda.gov/contact-us/state-offices.
+You may also contact the David Chestnut, Branch Chief, Program Management Division, Rural Business-Cooperative Service, USDA at (202) 720-1400 or by email at firstname.lastname@example.org.

 (1) Mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue SW, Washington, DC 20250-9410;